rodneyp290/alas/README.md

-# alas
+# ALAS - Arch Linux Apache Spark
-ALAS - Arch Linux Apache Spark using a Virtual Box provisioned by Vagrant
+Files for setting up an Arch Linux environment with Apache Spark, with either Vagrant or Docker

 ## Current State of Project, and direction
 Currently Setup for a machine with > 10gb